 Inclement Weather

 1. The safety of our families and staff members is of utmost concern to St. Paul’s Lutheran Preschool with Extended Care.
-Inclement weather decisions will be made with this in mind
+Inclement weather decisions will be made with this in mind.

 2. If Decatur City schools start 2 hours late, St. Paul’s Lutheran Preschool will begin at regular time.
 A 3-hour delay will result in the Preschool beginning at 10:00.
 Extended Care will open when it is safe for staff to come in.
-Nwill be sent by 6:30 am In the event that the Brightwheel app is out of service, communication will be attempted by text message.
+Notification will be sent through the Brightwheel app regarding St. Paul's Lutheran Church and Preschool’s decision concerning delayed opening, early dismissal, or closure as soon as it is possible by 6:30 am.
+In the event that the Brightwheel app is out of service, communication will be attempted by text message.

 3. Tornado drills shall be conducted in the fall and spring each year.
 In the event of a tornado warning during school hours our children and staff will gather in our “safe hall.”
 The walls of this hallway are constructed of reinforced concrete to serve as our tornado shelter.
 In the event of tornado damage, parents would be called and notified if we are unable to remain in the building.
 If telephone and cell phones are inoperable, parents should tune in to local broadcasts for emergency management instructions.

 Fire

-1. Fire drills shall be conducted once per quarter
+1. Fire drills shall be conducted once per quarter.

 2. There are designated exits for the classes to take depending on the location of the class in relation to the location of the fire.
 Students shall meet in the east grassy lot area in the event of a fire on the west end of the building; the meeting place in the event of a fire on the east end of the building shall be the west grassy area.

-3. Parents will be shall be called and notified if students are not able to return to the building.
+3. Parents will be notified by the Brightwheel app if students are not able to return to the building.

 Evacuation from the Preschool premises

-1. In event of an evacuation order, Parents shall be notified and by a text from each child’s teacher of any details.
+1. In event of an evacuation order, Parents shall be notified by the Brightwheel app and by a text from each child’s teacher of any details.

 If relocation is ordered due to chemical spill or accident, parents shall immediately proceed to the Preschool to get their children.
 Any child remaining at the time of evacuation shall be transported by a staff member to our sister church, Christ Our Redeemer, at 721 Pickens Street in Hartselle.
 Parents are to meet their children at Christ our Redeemer; Parents should make contact with the staff by responding to the text issued.